9 Steps to Start Researching Your Competitors

 #9 5 Why

-On each information or on each question that you as an entrepreneur give answers about your competition use the 5 Why.
-5 Why means that you need to ask yourself 5 times why on everything when it comes about your competition.
+On each piece of information or on each question that you as an entrepreneur give answers about your competition, use the 5 Why.
+5 Why means that you need to ask yourself five times why on everything regarding your competition.
 That’s something that will lead you into the much deeper research of your competition.